-- 10.6 The Solicitor to the Council will complete all land transactions, including acquisition or disposal by way of freehold or leasehold purchase or sale or the taking or granting of all short or long term leases or tenancies (with the exception of the granting of tenancies for housing and associated properties for rent which is delegated to Kirklees Neighbourhood Housing Ltd) and other deeds and documents associated with Land.
-The Solicitor to the Council may nominate other officers to enter into Land commitments and arrangements using documentation previously approved by the Solicitor to the Council. - 10.7 Any contract for the sale or acquisition of, or any other deed or document relating to, Land must either be signed by, or have the corporate common seal affixed in the presence of, the Solicitor to the Council (or by a legal officer nominated by him or her).
+10.910.8 The Solicitor to the Council will complete all land transactions, including acquisition or disposal by way of freehold or leasehold purchase or sale or the taking or granting of all short or long term leases or tenancies (with the exception of the granting of tenancies for housing and associated properties for rentwhich is delegated to Kirklees Neighbourhood Housing Ltd) and other deeds and documents associated with Land.
+The Solicitor to the Council may nominate other officers to enter into Land commitments and arrangements using documentation previously approved by the Solicitor to the Council.